Radio Caca Price Tops $0.0001 on Major Exchanges (RACA)

 - IMPULSE by FDR (IMPULSE) traded down 2.2% against the dollar and now trades at $410.00 or 0.01504547 BTC.

-Radio Caca (RACA) is a token.
-It launched on May 16th, 2021.
+Radio Caca is a token.
+It was first traded on May 16th, 2021.
 Radio Caca’s total supply is 429,611,671,770 tokens and its circulating supply is 373,653,438,436 tokens.
-Radio Caca’s official message board is radiocaca.medium.com.
-The official website for Radio Caca is www.raca3.com.
+Radio Caca’s official website is www.raca3.com.
 The Reddit community for Radio Caca is https://reddit.com/r/radiocacanft and the currency’s Github account can be viewed here.
 Radio Caca’s official Twitter account is @raca_3 and its Facebook page is accessible here.
+The official message board for Radio Caca is radiocaca.medium.com.

 Buying and Selling Radio Caca

-It is usually not possible to buy alternative cryptocurrencies such as Radio Caca directly using US dollars.
-Investors seeking to trade Radio Caca should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Radio Caca using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Radio Caca directly using US dollars.
+Investors seeking to acquire Radio Caca should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Radio Caca using one of the aforementioned exchanges.

 Receive News & Updates for Radio Caca Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Radio Caca and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.